-A convex lens which is also called as a converging lens or positive lens is thicker in the middle.
+A convex lens, also called a converging or positive lens, is thicker in the middle.
 The light rays that pass through a convex lens converge or are brought closer together.
 There are various uses of a convex lens like in a microscope, magnifying glasses, camera, correction of hypermetropia, etc.

 Some convex lens uses are listed in the points below.